SkilpaddeLabs/SPLBlockButton/README.md

 * Avoid making a bunch of UIButton subclasses just to override drawInRect().
 * Great for creating widgets that scale to different screen sizes without having to constantly regenerate PNG's.
-* Just need a view and not a whole UIButton?
+* Need a view and not a whole UIButton?
 Use SPLBlockView.

 ![alt tag](https://cloud.githubusercontent.com/assets/193383/14549024/300e675e-028a-11e6-97f3-ebe3d1cbd80f.png)